 Selling Stockholder Number of Shares Beneficially Owned Before Offering Number of Shares Being Offered Number of Shares Beneficially Owned After Offering Percentage of Shares Beneficially Owned After Offering (%) (1)

-Bigger Capital Fund, LP
+Bigger Capital Fund, LP (2)

-Cavalry Investment Fund LP
+Cavalry Investment Fund LP (3)

-Christopher Virtue Trust
+Christopher Virtue Trust (4)

 Dr Barry Ginsberg %

-Indira Virtue Trust
+Indira Virtue Trust (5)

 Steve Simon

-Walleye Opportunities Master Fund Ltd.
+Walleye Opportunities Master Fund Ltd. (6)

-^{}Represents beneficial ownership of less than one percent.
+\Represents beneficial ownership of less than one percent.

-(1) Applicable percentage ownership after to this offering is based on shares of common stock deemed to be outstanding as of , 2022.
-As noted above, for purposes of computing percentage ownership after this offering, we have assumed that all Convertible Bridge Notes and the Noteholder Warrants held by the selling stockholders will be converted to common stock and sold in this offering.
+- (1) Applicable percentage ownership after to this offering is based on shares of common stock deemed to be outstanding as of , 2022.
+As noted above, for purposes of computing percentage ownership after this offering, we have assumed that all Convertible Bridge Notes and the Noteholder Warrants held by the selling stockholders will be converted to common stock and sold in this offering. - (2) Michael Bigger, principal of Bigger Capital Fund, LP, has the power to vote or dispose of the shares held of record by Bigger Capital Fund, LP and may be deemed to beneficially own those shares. - (3) Thomas Walsh, principal of the Cavalry Investment Fund LP, has the power to vote or dispose of the shares held of record by Cavalry Investment Fund LP and may be deemed to beneficially own those shares.